arnaudlvq/Easy-Python-Environnement-Creator-for-Windows/README.md

 A powerful yet very simple and straigtforward CLI tool to create, manage, and activate Python virtual environments on Windows with a single command from anywhere in your system.

-# 🚀 ManagePyEnvs
-_A fun and friction-free CLI tool to create and delete Python virtual environments on Windows!_

 ## 🧼 Because Not All Windows Users Are Dirty!
 Keep your development space spick and span with ManagePyEnvs—your environment janitor for Windows.